 There is one way to do this, you can add own logo and white label WordPress admin dashboard.
 If you want the users do not access the admin area at the time of login then you have to add a custom login page.

 Also, it works like any other page of the WordPress website.
-It uses the colors and style of WordPress theme and your users don’t even see the admin area of your website.
+It uses the colors and style of the WordPress theme and your users don’t even see the admin area of your website.

-Now we will show you how to create custom login page in WordPress.
+Now we will show you how to create a custom login page in WordPress.
 Let’s have a look:

-Method 1: Manually create WordPress custom login page
+Manually create a WordPress custom login page

 The very first, create a copy of the page.php file and the content-page.php file.
 Thereafter, rename both new copies to page-login.php and content-page.php respectively.